 More price drops than price hikes in prime Dublin areas in first six months

-Nearly two thirds of recent asking price changes in D4, D6 and D6W were reductions, as vendors adjust expectations
+Stories of 2018: Nearly two thirds of asking price changes in the first half of the year in D4, D6 and D6W were reductions, as vendors adjusted expectations

 Latest CSO figures may have shown a slowdown in house price growth, but more notable is a surge in price drops on properties currently for sale.
 Though not widely publicised – some agents have even stopped flagging price changes alongside the headline listings on their properties – recent movements in prices on the property portals tell an interesting tale.